StarPlayrX/bigmac/README.md

 <b>System.kext</b> and all of its Extensions currently do not load.
 Catalina's do not load either.

 <b>Firewire and Handoff</b> is currently not working but I am looking into both of these issues.n
-Update, In the next version, I'v been able to get FireWire Storage devices to work another with a Sony Fireire Camcorder.
+<b>Update:</b> In the next version, I've been able to get FireWire Storage devices to work another with a Sony Fireire Camcorder.
 I do not have the classic Firewire iSight Camera working yet.
 I have been able to get video to work with it in the past but not the mic.
 Do not have Firewire networking working yet.
 The remaining things  are a low priority.
 If you have third party Firewire Audio device, you will need to get updated drivers for Big Sur.
 I may start collecting these drivers and install them as options.

 <b>A Legacy WiFi Patch</b> will be added to Big Mac in the next release.